-Any violations of the Code of Student Conduct, violations of Academic Responsibility, or violations of University policies and procedures may result in disciplinary action and/or criminal prosecution where applicable.
+Any violations of the Code of Student Conduct and Academic Responsibility or University policies and procedures may result in disciplinary action and/or criminal prosecution where applicable.
 These disciplinary actions may include a variety of administrative actions up to and including dismissal.
 Admission candidates found to have not met the Code of Student Conduct and Academic Responsibility as outlined may be subject to rescindment of the offer of admission.

 The Physician Assistant Program has a program-specific mechanism in place to address conduct violations (refer to "Requirements for Promotion and Graduation" in the Master of Physician Assistant Studies Program Catalog section of this Handbook).
-However, in the event a PA student has an alleged violation of University policy, the student may be brought before the University Honor Code Committee or Dean, in accordance with University policy.
+However, in the event a PA student has an alleged violation of University policy, the student may be brought before the University Honor Code Committee or Provost, in accordance with University policy.